Generalized Statistics on Lattices: Framework for Generalized Statistics

-We define the subgroup $E_{\text{id}} \subset E_{\text{inv}}$ as the group generated by the locality identities in Eq.~\eqref{eq: locality identity of n simplexes}.
-It can be verified that $E_{\text{id}}$ includes all invariants arising from the higher commutators of operators of the form $V = \prod_{s \in \mathcal{S}} (U(s))^{n_s}$, with $n_s \in \mathbb{Z}$.
-To classify the genuine invariants, we introduce the following quotient group: \begin{definition} {\bf (Generalized statistics)} \textnormal{The generalized statistics is defined as the quotient of $E_{\text{inv}}$ by the subgroup $E_{\text{id}}$,
+We define the subgroup $E_{\mathrm{id}} \subset E_{\mathrm{inv}}$ as the group generated by the locality identities in Eq.~\eqref{eq: locality identity of n simplexes}.
+It can be verified that $E_{\mathrm{id}}$ includes all invariants arising from the higher commutators of operators of the form $V = \prod_{s \in \mathcal{S}} (U(s))^{n_s}$, with $n_s \in \mathbb{Z}$.\footnote{\change This follows from the commutator decomposition $[A\,B, C] = B^{-1}[A,C]\,B\,[B,C]$, which expresses the commutator of a product as a product of commutators up to conjugation.
+Therefore, if all higher commutators involving each $U(s)$ are trivial, then the higher commutators of any product $V=\prod_{s\in\mathcal S} U(s)^{n_s}$ with $n_s\in\mathbb{Z}$ are also trivial, provided that the intersections of their supports vanish.} To classify the genuine invariants, we introduce the following quotient group: \begin{definition} {\bf (Generalized statistics)} \textnormal{The generalized statistics is defined as the quotient of $E_{\mathrm{inv}}$ by the subgroup $E_{\mathrm{id}}$,

 which forms an Abelian group.} \end{definition}

 We now establish the following theorem about the property of this quotient group $T$: \begin{theorem} \textnormal{The generalized statistics is uniquely determined by the sequence of unitaries, independent of the initial state $\ket{a_0}$ it acts upon: